viollef/WebAPI-Contact-Challenge/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 1. Open WebAPI Contact Challenge/WebAPI Contact Challenge.sln</br>
-2. Launch "ContactsAPI", "IndentityServer" and "ClientTest" projects with the vs solution profile : Debug / <Multiple Startup Projects></br>
+2. Launch "ContactsAPI", "IndentityServer" and "ClientTest" projects with the vs solution profile : Debug / MultipleStartupProjects</br>
 3. Use the webapp "ClientTest" to test the API.
 You need to login with a test account: {user: alice, pwd: alice} or {user: bob, pwd: bob}</br>
 4. For testing for testing purposes you can use [PostMan](https://www.postman.com/) or equivalent and send web requests to the CRUD EndPoints:
 *https://localhost:44386/contactsapi/contact
 *https://localhost:44386/contactsapi/skill </br>
-The JWT token required for auth is avalable on "ClientTest" project
+The JSON Web Token (JWT) required for auth is avalable on the "ClientTest" webapp project </br>

 <!-- OTHER INFORMATION -->
 ## Other Info